NetApp/harvest/docs/configure-rest.md

 /api/private/cli/system/fru-check?fields=node,fru_name,fru_status
 ```

-The CLI command `system fru-check show` into a private CLI REST API can be achieved by adhering to the path rules outlined in the ONTAP [documentation]((https://library.netapp.com/ecmdocs/ECMLP2885799/html#Using_the_private_CLI_passthrough_with_the_ONTAP_REST_API)).
-Generally, this involves substituting all spaces within the CLI command with a forward slash (/), and transforming the ONTAP CLI verb into its corresponding REST verb.
+Converting the CLI command `system fru-check show` for use with a private CLI REST API can be achieved by adhering to the path rules outlined in the ONTAP [documentation](https://library.netapp.com/ecmdocs/ECMLP2885799/html#Using_the_private_CLI_passthrough_with_the_ONTAP_REST_API).
+Generally, this involves substituting all spaces within the CLI command with a forward slash (/), and converting the ONTAP CLI verb into the corresponding REST verb.

 The `show` command gets converted to the HTTP method GET call.
 From the CLI, look at the required field names and pass them as a comma-separated value in `fields=` in the API endpoint.